 The City has both a sewer connection and a monthly sewer user fee rate structure with different categories to accommodate new development and existing users.
 City authority to levy and collect fees for connection to and use of the sewer collection system and WQCF is established in the Municipal Code specifically within Title 13, Public Services.

 Chapter 13.12 of the Municipal Code governs Sewer Connection Charges to residential, commercial and industrial users.
 This chapter also provides for the annual adjustment of connection fees to accommodate increases in construction and engineering costs.
 Chapter 13.12.090 covers revenue use and requires that all revenue derived from connection charges be deposited in the capital improvement fund and used for the acquisition, construction, reconstruction, reimbursement, maintenance and operation of the City’s sanitary sewer and treatment system.
-The sewer connection fee for new development is called the Public Facilities Improvement Plan (PFIP).
+The sewer collection system fee for new development is called the Public Facilities Implementation Plan (PFIP) sewer collection system fee.

-The City conducts rate studies periodically; the last rate study was completed in 2003.
-As a result of the 2003 revised rate study, the City implemented both sewer connection fees and sewer user charges automatic rate increases to occur annually based on construction cost index, which are described in detail in Chapters 13.12, 13.14 and 13.16 of the City’s Municipal Code.
+The City conducts rate studies periodically; the last rate study was completed in 2008.
+As a result of the 2008 revised rate study, in 2009 the City implemented both sewer connection fees and sewer user charges automatic rate increases to occur annually based on construction cost index, which are described in detail in Chapters 13.12, 13.14 and 13.16 of the City’s Municipal Code.

 The City does have a Capital Improvement Plan (CIP) that provides for system repair/replacement.
 Projects are prioritized based on the Draft Collection System Master Plan Update.
 Priorities for rehabilitation, replacement and repair are based on the criticality of the project and funding availability.
 Rehabilitation projects are funded through sewer user fees.
 Standard asset management approach, allocates criticality to assets and funds and prioritizes rehabilitation or repair appropriately.
 It is recommended that the City adopt an asset management approach to prioritizing rehabilitation or replacement of sewer collection system assets.